-TrustFactory Client Root CA provides a Certificate status service either in the form of a CRL distribution point.
-These services are presented to Relying Parties within the Certificate and the URLs to access the CRL are provided in Section 2.2 of this CPS.
+TrustFactory Client Root CA provides a Certificate status service in the form of a CRL distribution point.
+These services are presented to Relying Parties within the Client Issuing CA Certificate and the URLs to access the CRL are provided in Section 2.2 of this CPS.

 Revocation entries on a CRL are not be removed until after the Expiry Date of the revoked Certificate.
-CRLs are signed by the TrustFactory SSL Root CA Private Key.
+CRLs are signed by the TrustFactory Client Root CA Private Key.